 Here we’ll discuss 6 important aspects you should take into consideration before deciding which asset management software to buy:

 We’ll take a closer look at each one in the sections below.

 Aim for software that is so easy to use, that even the employees with fewer technical skills would use gladly.
 User-friendliness is probably the most important criterion in choosing an asset management software.
 Training employees can be a costly process and keeping information up-to-date requires that the software is actually being used.
 Many vendors offer a demo and/or a limited trial which you can use to test-drive the software before buying.

 Being able to retrieve and update information quickly while on the go is essential for effective asset management.
 That’s why you shouldn’t buy an asset management software that doesn’t include a proper mobile user interface.
 The lack of it will start to annoy you eventually.

 Why carry a laptop on-site, if you could check and update information easily with the phone you have in your pocket anyway?

 Configuration possibilities are also important.
 You should be able to decide, for example, what reminders to set up and which features to turn on/off.
-Hiding features that are not essential for your use case makes the software easier to use.
+Hiding features that are not essential for your Applications makes the software easier to use.

 Another thing to ensure is the software’s ability to integrate with other systems.
 Your business might be using, for example, an ERP system with which you want to integrate your asset management software.
 Before you buy, check that the software has APIs available.

 Sounds kind of obvious, right?
-However, you should pay close attention to what you’re paying for and ensure the basis of pricing makes sense for your use case (and future needs).
+However, you should pay close attention to what you’re paying for and ensure the basis of pricing makes sense for your Applications (and future needs).
 The best asset management solutions offer pricing plans that scale up with the added value they provide, for example:

 - the number of assets,